Let Beez Kneez Creative help you:

 Hogle Zoo: Evaluation of the effectiveness of guest experience training on staff.
 Development of online surveys to evaluate impact of staff interactions on STEM learning among visitors.

 North Carolina Zoo: Evaluation of impact of nature play through comparison of Kidzone and traditional playground space, and evaluation of Playful Pedagogy training workshops for teachers, in partnership with Terry O’Connor Consulting, LLC.

 Northwest Trek: Measuring the impact of the Wild Drive/ Tram Tour on guests’ empathy for wildlife, including front-end evaluation, staff training workshops, self-assessments for naturalists, guest survey, and summative evaluation.

-Point Defiance Zoo & Aquarium: Ongoing multi-year evaluation of the Wildlife Champions Initiative, focused on measuring empathy and stewardship.
+Point Defiance Zoo & Aquarium: Ongoing multi-year evaluation of the Wildlife Champions Initiative in partnership with Terry O’Connor Consulting, LLC and Kathryn Owen Consulting, focused on measuring empathy and stewardship.
 The project includes qualitative and quantitative assessments of elementary students and teachers.
+Development of evaluation guidebooks.

 Polar Bears International: Multi-year evaluation of the Tundra Connections webcast program to assess which messages are most effective at inspiring conservation action.